brharteis/AppSupport/README.md

-# MoneyMonarchSupport
+# Money Monarch App Support

-Support documentation for Money Monarch
+For any inquireies regarding Money Monarch, Please reach out to me at brharteis@gmail.com!